 Preheat oven to 350 degrees F and oil an 8x8 inch pan.
 Blend all ingredients except chocolate chips until smooth.
 Fold in 1/3 cup of chocolate chips.
-Spread batter evenly in pan then sprinkle 2 tbsp. of chocolate chips on top.
+Spread batter evenly in pan then sprinkle 2 tbsp of chocolate chips.
 Bake for 20-25 minutes.
-Sprinkle with sea salt.
+Remove from oven, sprinkle with sea salt.